 Third party code is a hot spot for security vulnerabilities.
 When adding a new package that could potentially carry security risk, make sure to highlight risk to email@example.com.
 You may be asked to add a README.security or, in dangerous cases, README.SECURITY.URGENTLY file.
 When you update your code, be mindful of security-related mailing lists for the project and relevant CVE to update your package.

 Subsequent changes don't require third-party-owners approval; you can modify the code as much as you want.

-Before committing the DEPS, you need to ask the infra team to set the try server.
+Before committing the DEPS, you need to ask the infra team to create a git mirror for your dependency.
 Create a ticket for infra and ask the infra team.

 This is needed for Issue 28291: Pass the Ubuntu license check script: